NativeScript/docs-v7/docs/tooling/chrome-devtools.md

     - B: extend the `tns-core-modules`'s [View](http://docs.nativescript.org/api-reference/modules/_ui_core_view_.html) base class.
 Detailed information and tutorial on doing that coming soon!

--	Network requests in plugins - The following content concerns only plugin authors who wrap and expose native **Android** (Network agent in DevTools not yet supported in the iOS runtime) http functionalities.
+-	Network requests in plugins - **Note**: __The following content concerns only plugin authors who wrap and expose **Android** (Network agent in DevTools not yet supported with a public API in the iOS runtime) http functionalities.__
     To make your http functionality debuggable, there are callbacks you need to call at certain times of the lifecycle of the network request, following a [specific protocol](https://chromedevtools.github.io/devtools-protocol/tot/Network/).
-For your convenience we've exposed callbacks and [TypeScript interfaces](https://github.com/NativeScript/NativeScript/blob/8f621a0df0f5c5660ed784944470e47bd6133825/tns-core-modules/debugger/debugger.ts#L48) to facilitate send information to the Network agent.
+For your convenience we've exposed callbacks and [TypeScript interfaces](https://github.com/NativeScript/NativeScript/blob/8f621a0df0f5c5660ed784944470e47bd6133825/tns-core-modules/debugger/debugger.ts#L48) to facilitate sending information to the Network agent.

     - Immediatelly before making the request: